-The Easy Oden Hot-Pot Dish Recipe using S&B Soup Base
+Nabemono: Oden Hot-Pot Recipe using S&B Oden no Moto

-There are a variety of winter hot pot dishes called “Nabemono (鍋物)” in Japan, and during the colder months of the year, in fact, we Japanese like to eat those hot pot dishes to warm up the body from the inside.
+There are a variety of winter hot pot dishes called “Nabemono (鍋物)” in Japan, and during the colder months of the year, in fact, we Japanese like to eat those Nabemono to warm up the body from the inside out.

-We Japanese often have Oden both at home and bar restaurants “Izakaya (居酒屋)” in the winter, for the Japanese hot-pot dish is easy to make if you use a soup base available in Japan’s supermarkets and on online shopping sites.
+We Japanese often have Oden both at home and bar-restaurants called “Izakaya (居酒屋)” in the wintertime, for the Japanese hot-pot dish is easy to make if you use a soup base mix available in Japanese supermarkets and on some online shopping sites.

-The Easy Oden Recipe using S&B Oden no Moto
+Easy Oden Recipe using S&B Seasoning & Soup Mix Oden no Moto

-The Oden no Moto seasoning is soy-sauce-based and contains plenty of umami ingredients of Kombu seaweed and dried bonito flakes, so the Oden broth made using the product is rich in flavor with a well-balanced good taste.
+The S&B Oden no Moto seasoning mix is soy-sauce-based and contains plenty of umami ingredients from Kombu seaweed and Katsuobushi dried bonito flakes, so the Oden broth made using the product is rich in flavor with a well-balanced good taste.

-- Put a bag (20 g) of the S&B soup base powder (Amazon.com) and 1000 ml water in a pot and bring the mixture to the boil.
+- Put a bag (20 g) of the S&B Oden no Moto powder and 1000 ml water together in a pot and bring the mixture to a simmer

-- Add ingredients, such as boiled eggs, easy-to-eat round slices of Daikon radish without skin, Ito Konnyaku, Hanpen, Chikuwa, sausage and whatever you think work well with the Oden broth.
+- Add ingredients to the pot, such as boiled eggs, easy-to-eat round slices of peeled Daikon radish, Ito Konnyaku, Hanpen, Chikuwa, sausage, and whatever work well with the Oden broth

-- Stew those foods over low heat for a while to let the broth soak in.
+- Cook the foods over low heat for a while until they soak up the flavor of the broth well